lastlink/docs-1/04-developer/06-schema-guide.md

 * `table_name` - The name of the table containing the column being edited
 * `column_name` – The name of the column being edited
-* `data_type` – The MySQL datatype of the column.
-Other database types such as SQLite have limited datatypes and this more granular value is used to know exactly how to format/type API responses.
+* `data_type` – The datatype of the column.
+Other database types (eg SQLite) have limited datatypes and this more granular value is used to know exactly how to format/type API responses.
 If you change the datatype directly in the database be sure to update this value.
 Some Directus fields are not actual columns (such as `ONETOMANY`), these are saved as an `ALIAS` and represent the ghost column.
 * `ui` – This stores the current User-Interface ID.
 * `relationship_type` – This column stores the relationship type (`NULL` if non-relational).
 As an ENUM there are three options:
     * `MANYTOONE`